pdavenport/TypescriptCrashCourse/TypeScript101/Chap3/objects.md

 }: { coords: { lat: number; lng: number } } = profile;
 ```

-Notice how the definition values mirror the destructured values.
+Notice how the type definition values mirror the destructured values.

 ### Had the initial object been an Object Literal,